BOOMHUNK/react-ibm-multiple-bundler-boilerplates/README.md

 # react-ts-sass-webpack5 + ibdotcom-react

-A sample react project boilerplate, configured to use typescript, sass, and babel, using webpack 5 Trying to add ibdotcom-react into this project while it has dependancies on @carbon/icons-react@10.49.1 and conflicting with our currently installed @carbon/icons-react version 11+.
+A sample react project boilerplate, configured to use typescript, sass, and babel, using webpack 5 Trying to add ibdotcom-react into this project while it has dependencies on @carbon/icons-react@10.49.1 and conflicting with our currently installed @carbon/icons-react version 11+.
 + fixed undefined process by providing a simple custom plugin inside webpack.config.js:
    ```new webpack.DefinePlugin({
       process: { env: {} }